-The course helps students apply the theories and research of public speaking to become effective speakers.
+The course helps students become effective public speakers by requiring them to research, to outline, and to present speeches.
 Students will also learn how to analyze and critique the presentational skills and techniques of other speakers.

 CAVEAT: No graduate credit will be awarded if COM3401 has been successfully completed.

 UPON COMPLETION OF THE COURSE, THE STUDENT WILL BE COMPETENT IN: